Latest Quarterly Report

 Office of the Adjudicator – Broadcast Transmission Services

-An explanation of the background to the Undertakings, the Office of the Adjudicator Broadcast Transmission Services (OTA-BTS) and the role of Transmission Adjudicator can be found in the Appendix to this report.
+An explanation of the background to the Undertakings, the Office of the Adjudicator Broadcast Transmission Services (OTA-BTS) and the role of Transmission Adjudicator can be found in the Appendix at the end of this report.

 1 Key Events in the Quarter & Stakeholder Meetings

-As outlined in the last Quarterly Report, the economic consultancy NERA has been appointed to review in detail the cost and pricing models Arqiva uses to generate Reference Offers and assess them against the requirements of the Undertakings and current Guidance.
+As previously reported, the economic consultancy NERA has been appointed to review in detail the cost and pricing models Arqiva uses to generate Reference Offers and assess them against the requirements of the Undertakings and current Guidance.

-The consultants will also analyse Arqiva’s profitability.
+The consultants are also analysing Arqiva’s profitability.
 In that part of its work, NERA will look at profitability both:

 • against how Arqiva’s assets for Broadcast Transmission Services are valued when regulated prices are calculated (the Regulated Asset Base); and